hknutzen/Netspoc/technical.markdown

 a certain destination.
 Next hop interfaces are not necessarily at managed routers, but often located inside zones.
-As routing information needs to be generated for every source and destination pair defined in the rule set, precalculating next hop information accelerates the process of route finding.
+As routing information needs to be generated for every source and destination pair defined in the rule set, precalculating a general next hop routing information at zone borders accelerates the process of route finding.
 Therefore, `set_routes_in_zone` determines next hop interfaces to every network of a zone for all zone interfaces.
-After the function call, every border interface of the zone holds following information:
+After the function call, every border interface of the zone holds following
-* Which networks can be reached?
-* What is the next interface (next hop interface) on the path to these networks?
+information: * Which networks can be reached?  * What is the next interface (next hop interface) on the path to these networks?

 {% include image.html src="./images/set_routes_in_zone.png" title="In-Zone routing information:" description="In every border interface of the zone, information about reachable networks and the hop interfaces leading to these networks is stored." %}

-If the path of a (source,destination) pair is identified, the interfaces a zone is entered from and left at are known, and the next hop interfaces can be looked up easily within the interface.
+If the path of a (source,destination) pair is known, the interfaces a zone is entered from and left at can be identified and the next hop interfaces can be looked up easily within the interface.

-For example, if source and destination in the above picture was (`n2`,`n11`), from the path through the graph of managed routers and zones, we know that the green zone is entered at `r2.n5` and left at `r9.n10`. from the general routing information at IF `r2.n5` we can deduce that the next hop interface to network n10 is `r7.n5`.
+For example,let source and destination in the above picture be (`n2`,`n11`).
+From a path (`r2.n2`,`r2.n5`,`r7.n5`,`r7.n9`,`r8.n9`,`r8.n10`,`r9.n10`,`r9.n11`) through the graph of managed routers and zones can be deduced that the green zone is entered at `r2.n5` and left at `r9.n10`.
+Looking up `n10` in the general routing information at IF `r2.n5` we find `r7.n5` to be the next hop interface.

 To generate the general routing information at the zones border interfaces, For this purpose, all networks at the border of a zone